 A few days after the westward shedding event, on July 30th in Figure 10e, we can observe an example of an eastward shedding event.
 At about 130° longitude one can see how a filament of low PV gets pulled out of the main anticyclone due to meridional advection of a passing by baroclinic eddy.
 The filament then breaks off, rolls-up and subsequently gets advected eastwards by the mid-latitude jet on August 1st (Figure 10f).
-Note that, whilst there is significant variation between the daily PV fields (e.g., due to interactions of the bulk monsoon anticyclone with baroclinic eddies) shown in the different panels of Figure 10, in each case a clear monsoon anticyclone, manifested as a coherent low PV structure (albeit sometimes split into two) can be clearly identified.
+Note that, whilst there is significant variation between the daily PV fields shown in the different panels of Figure 10, in each case a clear monsoon anticyclone, manifested as a coherent low PV structure (albeit sometimes split into two) can be clearly identified.